BA Fine Art Semester

-Study Abroad students receive additional tutorials and support throughout the programme, enabling students to get the most out of joining the course, being part of CSM’s vibrant college network and London’s vast cultural resources.
+Study Abroad students receive additional tutorials and support throughout the programme, enabling them to get the most out of joining the course, and to become a part of CSM’s vibrant College network and benefit from London’s vast cultural resources.

-Over 14 weeks students are integrated onto BA Fine Art at CSM, mixing with degree students as well as taking additional projects outside of the regular 10 week term time for degree courses.
+Over 14 weeks, students integrate into the BA Fine Art at CSM, learnign alongside degree students as well as taking additional projects outside of the regular 10-week term for BA courses.

 1. The dimensional pathway structure is unique to CSM.
 The course offers students an interdisciplinary context whilst the pathways give a perspective to explore specific practices

 2. International outlook with a diverse multicultural community of practice.
 Study Abroad students engage fully with our course